 On the 5th full day of self-isolation, take your PCR swab test and return it to the laboratory using the method your provider has chosen.
 You’ll need to continue self-isolating until your results are through and they’re negative.
 Once they’re done, you’re free to resume your day-to-day life.
 If you test positive, you must continue to self-isolate for 10 days from the date you took your test, in line with government guidelines.

 As one of the country’s leading Covid-19 testing providers, we’re working with the UK government to take part in this scheme and help you exit quarantine early.

-- Book your Qured Test to Release package before you arrive in England or get our £40 round trip discount by pre-booking it with an outbound travel test.
+Book your Qured Test to Release kit before you arrive in England.

 Self swab.
 We’ll send the test kit to your chosen address 5 days after arrival, for you to swab and return.